 "Can" represents the opportunity for action and positive progress.
 "Did" acknowledges the history – good and bad – that we are building on.
 And "candid" means open and honest, which the series will be.

-CAN/DID is produced by the multimedia team in the Office of Communications, in consultation with the Office of Equity, Social Justice and Multicultural Education at De Anza College.
+CAN/DID is produced by De Anza's Office of Communications in consultation with the Office of Equity, Social Justice and Multicultural Education and other campus experts.

 Click or mouse over each image to read the full caption

 The series was developed to expand on collegewide efforts that followed the murder of George Floyd in May 2020.
 Those efforts included funding of a full-time, permanent position for an Umoja program counselor, online discussions and activities for students and employees, and the creation of the Standing Against Racism resource webpage.